vgl-spec/CarLoanAmortizationProject/TECHNICAL_DOCUMENT.md

 ## 1.1 System Overview

-The **Car Loan Amortization System** is a comprehensive Java Swing desktop application designed for automotive financing operations.
-The system provides end-to-end loan management capabilities including car inventory management, customer management, loan calculations with compound interest, amortization schedule generation, payment tracking, and administrative reporting.
+The **Car Loan Amortization Calculator** is a Java Swing desktop application designed for automotive loan calculations.
+The system provides loan calculation capabilities with compound interest, penalty simulation, amortization schedule generation, and loan scenario comparison.
+This is a standalone calculator that requires no database - all data is processed in-memory.

 ## 1.2 Purpose and Objectives